teja230/shopgauge/docs/analysis/ADMIN_SESSION_INVALIDATION_IMPLEMENTATION.md

-# Admin Session Invalidation Implementation
+# Admin Session Invalidation Implementation (Refactored)

 ## 📋 Executive Summary

-This document describes the implementation of a comprehensive admin session invalidation system that allows administrators to properly invalidate shop sessions with real-time notifications to affected users.
+This document describes the **refactored implementation** of admin session invalidation functionality by enhancing the existing `SessionManagementController` instead of creating a new service.
+This approach reuses existing infrastructure and maintains consistency with the current codebase.

 ## 🎯 **Problem Solved**